dennisjackson/draft-ietf-tls-cert-abridge/draft-ietf-tls-cert-abridge.md

 ## Version Migration

 As new versions of this scheme are specified, clients and servers would benefit from migrating to the latest version.
 Whilst servers using CA certificates outside the scheme's listing can still offer this compression scheme and partially benefit from it, migrating to the latest version ensures that new CAs can compete on a level playing field with existing CAs.
-It is possible for a client or server to offer multiple versions of this scheme without having to pay twice the storage cost, since the majority of the stored data is in the pass 1 certificate listing and the majority of certificates will be in both versions and so need only be stored once.
+It is possible for a client or server to offer multiple versions of this scheme without having to pay twice the storage cost, since most certificates will be in both versions and so need only be stored once.

 Clients and servers SHOULD offer the latest version of this scheme and MAY offer one or more historical versions.
 Although clients and servers which fall out of date will no longer benefit from the scheme, they will not suffer any other penalties or incompatibilities.
 Future schemes will likely establish recommended lifetimes for sunsetting a previous version and adopting a new one.